Gun Control Is Front And Center In Virginia Races

 "Missy Cotter Smasal is using our local tragedy for her political gain.
 It's shameful," the narrator says.
 "A veteran, Bill DeSteph is the only candidate who will defend our Second Amendment rights."

 DeSteph is a gun collector and a licensed firearms dealer.
-He declined to be interviewed for this story, but sent a statement that says, in part, "My opponent has a lot to learn about our community if she thinks that voters will be fooled by her attempts to gain a political advantage from this tragedy."
+He declined to be interviewed for this story but sent a statement that says, in part, "My opponent has a lot to learn about our community if she thinks that voters will be fooled by her attempts to gain a political advantage from this tragedy."

 National